+Reposting from 2017.
+Following is a long posting with photo's of a tour along the Mekong River in Laos and Thailand.
 Our journey started and ended in Khon Kaen (Thailand).
 First two days exploring Khon Kaen City and nearby area like Sight seeing at Phu Hin Chan Si.
 After that we did drive to Nong Khai (Thailand) where we would cross the Thai-Lao Friendship Bridge to Vientiane.
 It is easy & straight forward but is takes some time.
 We had to apply for a Lao Visa (35us$) and arrange the temporarily export / import of our car.
-So we arrived in the afternoon at Mandala Boutique Hotel.
-When you would like to fly from Bangkok to Vientiane it might be much cheaper to fly with Nok Air from Bangkok (Don Muang) to Udon Thani and use the "Fly & Ride" service from Nok Air between Udon Thani and Vientiane.
+So we arrived in the afternoon at Mandala Boutique Hotel (where I did stay before).

 |Selling vegetable along the river|